 However, not all companies get favorable feedback and Home DNA is no exception.

-There were a number of people that were not happy about the results that they received.
+Several people were not happy about the results that they received.

-Most of the disgruntled felt that their results contradicted with what they already knew or were not accurate enough.
+Most of the disgruntled feel that their results contradict what they already knew or were not accurate enough.

 While some people complained that not enough information was given past the top 3 gene pools.

 ✔ Discover the origins of your ancestors in more detail than other companies